Chaitali-mali/Heart-Disease-Clinical/README.md

-# Heart-Disease-Clinical-Dataset-Analysis
+# Heart-Disease-Clinical
-🔬 Heart Disease Clinical Dataset Analysis | 📊 Power BI Dashboard
+🔬 Heart Disease Clinical  | 📊 Power BI Dashboard

 I’m excited to share my latest project where I used a Heart Disease Clinical Dataset to build an insightful Power BI dashboard for healthcare analytics! 🫀📈